edememinov/MacroDeck/README.md

 A txt file in JSON format can be loaded unto the Arduino SPIFFS memory which will contain the commands for the calls & commands.
 Each file contains multiple pages (Up to 8 pages because of the RAM limitations) and each page contains up to 15 buttons.
 It is possible to swap between files by pressing button 16 and selecting the page by pressing the corresponding button.
-While creating editing the JSON files with buttons and pages the order matters.
+While creating/editing the JSON files with buttons and pages the order matters.
 The order on the page/button corresponds with the button number.
 For example 6th button on the page can be selected by pressing button number 6.

 # Using the device
 ## Connecting to WiFi
 When the software boots it will start to look for WiFi access points that are stored in its memory.
-If none are found the Arduino will go into AP mode and create an ap called "MacroBoardWifiConnect".
+If none are found the Arduino will go into AP mode and create an AP called "MacroBoardWifiConnect".
 After connecting to "MacroBoardWifiConnect" visit the following ip-address: 192.168.4.1.
 There a WiFi AP can be chosen to connect to.

 ## Configuring the device